nelson-lang/nelson-gitbook/markdown/en/control_system/ord2.md

 - num - polynomial coefficients: a row vector or as a cell array of row vectors.
 - den - polynomial coefficients: a row vector or as a cell array of row vectors.

-## Description
+## 📄 Description

-  <p><b>ord2</b> offers a convenient way to obtain either the state-space representation or the transfer function of a second-order system based on its natural frequency and damping factor.</p>
+<b>ord2</b> offers a convenient way to obtain either the state-space representation or the transfer function of a second-order system based on its natural frequency and damping factor.

-## Example
+## 💡 Example

 ```matlab
 wn = 5;